 Any business operation follows a cyclical pattern for its ventures.
 Services and products will progress from their initial stages to growth, on to maturity, and finally, decline.
 I entails the need to continually evolve and invest in research and development to update existing products and come up with new ideas.

 All of the above cost money.
 More often than one can think, investment projects can be grabbed at a bargain price if there is cash on hand at the right time.
 With cash, one can gain the upper hand in negotiating investment prices as they can be paid for immediately.
-Cash reserves will also allow to develop new products or improve existing ones without taking a loan.
+Cash reserves will also allow the company to develop new products or improve existing ones without taking a loan.

-Cash also allows business to cope with unexpected expenses, such as unforeseen legal costs and losses due to natural disasters.
+Cash also allows the business to cope with unexpected expenses, such as unforeseen legal costs and losses due to natural disasters.